-This Wiener schnitzel recipe is how I remember it in Austria as a child.
-It’s a classic Austrian dish, loved by children and adults alike.
-And for good reason: it’s simple, comforting and delicious.
-Plus it’s really not hard to make at home.
+This Wiener schnitzel recipe takes me back to childhood visits to Austria.
+It's a classic Austrian dish, loved by children and adults alike.
+And for good reason: it's simple, comforting and delicious.
+Plus it's quick and easy to make at home.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 In Austria, however, kids menus pretty much always include Wiener schnitzel.
-It’s practically the national dish and also child-friendly and it was something I loved (along with Kaiserschmarrn, spaetzle, German pancake soup, jaegerschnitzel and many more).
+It's practically the national dish and also very child-friendly.
+It became something I looked forward to on our visits (along with Kaiserschmarrn, spaetzle, German pancake soup, and much more).

 Is Wiener schnitzel made with pork or veal?